Fruity Pebbles Cookie Cheesecake Bars Colorful Dessert Bliss

 Step 6: Bake and cool

-Bake for 25–30 minutes until the edges are golden and the center is just set.
-Let it cool completely at room temp, then chill for at least 1 hour before slicing.
+Bake 25–30 minutes until edges are golden and the center just set.
+Cool completely, then chill for at least 1 hour before slicing.

 Fruity Pebbles cheesecake bars baking in oven until golden